Streak of brutal weather continues in California with 2 storms forecast this week

 "We've got several storms behind us but we've got several storms ahead of us still," Nancy Ward, the director of the California Office of Emergency Services, said in a press conference on Sunday.

 About 2,900 people evacuated their homes and 199 were in shelter as of Sunday.
-President Biden has declared a national emergency in California and ordered federal assistance.
+President Biden has declared an emergency in California and ordered federal assistance.

 This week also marks California's fifth atmospheric river since Christmas.
 The phenomenon, which meteorologists call "rivers in the sky," can cause intense rainfall and flooding.